This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 GERD often occurs when the lower muscle (sphincter) of the esophagus does not close properly.
 The sphincter normally opens to let food into the stomach.
 It then closes to keep food and stomach acid in the stomach.
 If the sphincter does not close properly, stomach acid and food back up (reflux) into the esophagus.
 The following may increase your risk for GERD:

-- Certain foods that contain caffeine, chocolate, peppermint, and fried or fatty foods
+- Certain foods such as spicy foods, chocolate, foods that contain caffeine, peppermint, and fried foods

 - Hiatal hernia